 Smart green VCs you should know

 There are many smart green VCs in Europe and the US that back startups in energy, mobility, buildings, cities, materials and food to create impact and returns for their fund investors.
 In the VC food chain, early stage investors love to invest, at lower valuations and higher risk, in young startups that still work on product-market fit.
-On the other hand, late stage VCs prefer a shorter time-to-exit and successful startups with more than €2M revenues, strong management teams and lower technology and market risk.
+On the other hand, late stage VCs prefer a shorter time-to-exit and successful startups with more than €2M revenues, strong management teams and fast growth.
 At the same time, the majority of corporates have adopted an open innovation and corporate venturing strategy and want to do business with startups, too.
 The result are different investment strategies and portfolios that startups should know before pitching.
 Let’s co-invest and accelerate the best smart green startups to fast growth and global impact.

 The investors are sorted in alphabetical order as fund performance – the really interesting thing – is a well kept secret that is only shared with LPs (Limited Partners).
 It so happens that most US VCs only invest in US startups and ask European startups to move their HQ to America, exceptions are KPCB and GE Ventures.
 It makes sense that investors like to be close to their portfolio companies in order to add value by giving advice and making introductions.
 Crossing the Atlantic for a personal board meeting is a suboptimal use of time.